PrestaShop/open-source/content/project-organization/quality-council/processes/issue-management.md

 Your job is to **qualify issues** submitted to the GitHub project.
 Good issues help us discover bugs and provide ideas to improve PrestaShop and the native modules.
 These are the three questions you must ask yourself:

-- **Is the issue valid?** The issue must be either a bug report or a request for feature.
+- **Is the issue valid?** The issue must be a bug report.
 We only cover the PrestaShop project (Core + native modules).
+Request for feature should be converted in GitHub Discussions.
 - **Has all the needed information been provided?** The issue must be understandable and contain the required information as provided in the issue template, complemented with any other detail needed for reproduction.
 - **Can it be reproduced?** An issue can't be fixed if we can't reproduce it.